MARTIMM/raku-mongodb-driver/README.md

 which I have to make to remember to add items to programmed functions.
 There are also items to be implemented in BSON.
 You need to look there for info

+* BIG PROBLEM!!!!!!!!!
+Should have seen this comming!
+Its about run_command().
+  A hash needs to be setup with therein a command to be processed.
+With the new rakudo the hash get hashed properly and the keys are now in some unpredictable order.
+One of the nessessities of run_command is that the command is found at the first key value pair.
+During encoding into a BSON byte array the command can be placed anywhere in the string and some other option comming at the first location will be seen as the command.

 * Speed, protocol correctness and clear code are priorities for now.
   * Speed can be influenced by specifying types on all variables
   * Furthermore the speedup of the language perl6 itself would have more impact